This Texas mom says she's moving her family to California to protect her transgender daughter – KION546

 This Texas mom says she’s moving her family to California to protect her transgender daughter

-A Texas mom is doing whatever it takes to keep her transgender child safe — even if that requires picking up their lives, leaving family and friends behind and moving hundreds of miles west.
+(CNN) by Alisha Ebrahimji-- A Texas mom is doing whatever it takes to keep her transgender child safe -- even if that requires picking up their lives, leaving family and friends behind and moving hundreds of miles west.

 In a legal opinion released publicly on Tuesday, Texas Attorney General Ken Paxton declared that gender-affirming surgical procedures in children and prescribing drugs that affect puberty are to be considered "child abuse," a claim many have viewed as an attack on transgender children.